farmOS/farmOS-community-blog/posts/2023/installing-farmos-on-ddev-with-composer/index.md

 # Installing farmOS with DDEV and Composer

 - First, follow the instructions to install and setup DDEV: https://ddev.readthedocs.io/en/latest/users/install/
-- Once installed, you can create a DDEV project and install farmOS.
+- Once installed you can create a DDEV project and install farmOS.
 Your DDEV project is configured to use a specific PHP and database version and can include additional DDEV addons and services.
 Here are two examples of how to create and configure your DDEV project:

 1. Use the `wotnak/ddev-farmos` addon to configure a DDEV project with the latest recommended versions of PHP, PostgreSQL and PHP GEOS for farmOS.
 This addon will also configure the private filesystem and a Cron job for Drupal.
 ```
 # Create a directory for the farmOS DDEV project
 mkdir farmos-project && cd farmos-project